-Either the number of bytes that are available in a channel buffer (Tx or Rx buffers negotiated during OPEN CHANNEL) using TERMINAL RESPONSE.
-Since the Tx or Rx buffer size can be larger than 255 bytes, 'FF' means "more than 255 bytes are available".

-Or the number of bytes that are requested in a RECEIVE DATA or transmitted in a SEND DATA command.
+- either the number of bytes that are available in a channel buffer (Tx or Rx buffers negotiated during OPEN CHANNEL) using TERMINAL RESPONSE.
+Since the Tx or Rx buffer size can be larger than 255 bytes, 'FF' means "more than 255 bytes are available". - or the number of bytes that are requested in a RECEIVE DATA command.